 Presently immigration is a self-imposed exile pursued by the social and economic flourishing.
 Identities and cultures though get transformed and delocalized across space and time, yet immigrants seldom detached from the memories of past places and times.
 In the opinion of Raymond Williams, emigration is depicted as a 'crisis of epistemology'.
 'Imagined worlds' features the deterritorialized groups like immigrants, expatriates, refugees.
 As a part of the diasporic community, immigrants sometimes feel isolated and alienated because of the absence of the native culture and the language in the overseas countries.
 Alienation creates a state of mental disbalance, a situation of estrangement where a person feels his\her inability to adapt with the external alien environment and feels uneasy and isolated as well.
 In the foreign countries, lack of adaptability, lack of acculturation, multiple identities of the immigrants make them feel lonely and solitary.
-It's difficult for the immigrants with the soil of indigenous land.
+It's difficult for the immigrants to feel oneness with the alien environment and the sense of solitariness binds the immigrants with the soil of indigenous land.